harisbabic/Node/README.md

 - Comprehensive testing suite
 - Ongoing expansion of features and capabilities

 ## Features

-- **Project Management**: Manage tasks, projects, and user assignments with ease.
+- **Project Management**
-   - **Visual Task Management**: Boards, lists, and cards provide a simple yet powerful way to organize tasks.
+   - Visual Task Management: Boards, lists, and cards for organizing tasks.
-   - **Collaboration**: Easy-to-use collaboration tools with comments, attachments, and user assignments.
+   - Collaboration: Tools for comments, attachments, and user assignments.

-- **Client Management**:
+- **Client Management**
-   - **CRM Integration**: Having a robust Client Relationship Management (CRM) system with client profiles, contracts, invoicing that allows for detailed tracking of client interactions, proposals, contracts, and payments.
-Clients should be linked to Projects and should have detailed profiles that include contact information, notes, and tags for organization.
+   - CRM Integration: Robust client profiles, contracts, and invoicing.
-   - **Client Portal**: A dedicated portal where clients can view project progress, invoices, contracts, and communications is crucial for transparency and ease of access.
+   - Client Portal: Dedicated portal for clients to view project progress and communications.

-- **Financial Management**:
+- **Financial Management**
-   - **Invoicing and Payments**: Automating invoicing with features like recurring payments and late fee reminders can streamline the financial aspects of project management.
-Invoices should be tied to specific projects and clients.
+   - Invoicing and Payments: Automate invoicing with recurring payments and late fee reminders.
-   - **Budgeting and Expenses**: Real-time budget tracking and expense logging are essential for keeping projects on track financially.
-This data should be integrated with project and task management to provide a comprehensive overview.
+   - Budgeting and Expenses: Real-time tracking integrated with projects and tasks.

-- **Automation and Integrations**:
+- **Automation and Integrations**
-   - **Automated Workflows**: Automating routine tasks, such as sending reminders, updating project statuses, and tracking time, can significantly increase efficiency.
+   - Automated Workflows: Automate routine tasks like reminders and status updates.
-   - **Integrations**: Allowing integrations with other tools, such as calendars, email clients, and financial software, can enhance the functionality and flexibility of the platform.
+   - Integrations: Connect with calendars, email clients, and financial software.

+- **Server-Side Dashboard**
-- **Server-Side Dashboard With Drag-and-Drop Development Functionality**: A powerful dashboard for managing users, projects, and analytics from the backend.
+   - Drag-and-Drop Development: Manage users, projects, and analytics.

+- **Dynamic Form Builder**
-- **Dynamic Form Builder**: Create custom forms using a drag-and-drop interface, tailored to your specific needs.
+   - Create custom forms with drag-and-drop functionality.

-- **Business and Event Management**: Organize and promote businesses, schedule events, and manage services within the application.
+- **Business and Event Management**
+   - Manage and promote businesses, schedule events, and manage services.

+- **Polls and Reviews**
-- **Polls and Reviews**: Engage with users through polls and collect valuable feedback with a built-in review system.
+   - Engage users through polls and collect feedback with a review system.

-- **Component-Based Structure**:
+- **Component-Based Structure**
-   - Inspired by Retool’s component library, we should consider a modular approach in our schema design where different components (e.g., Projects, Tasks, Clients) can be independently developed and then integrated.
+   - Modular design for independent development and integration of components.

-- **Data Connectivity**:
+- **Data Connectivity**
-   - Ensure our system is capable of integrating with various databases and external APIs, allowing for flexible data sources, similar to Retool’s universal connectivity.
+   - Integration with multiple databases and external APIs.

-- **Security and Auditability**:
+- **Security and Auditability**
-   - Implement robust security features in our schema, including user roles, audit logs, and secure data handling practices.
-This is crucial for any enterprise-level application.
+   - Robust security with user roles, audit logs, and secure data handling.

-- **Advanced Features**:
+- **Advanced Features**
-   - **No-Code Flexibility**: Allows for the creation of highly customizable apps using a no-code approach, which can be beneficial for future adaptability.
+   - No-Code Flexibility: Create customizable apps with a no-code approach.
-   - **Comprehensive Permissions**: Detailed user roles and permissions management, ensuring that data access is controlled.
+   - Comprehensive Permissions: Detailed user roles and permissions management.
-   - **Integration and Automation**: Powerful integration capabilities with APIs and third-party tools, coupled with workflow automation.
-   - **Advanced Debugging and Deployment Tools**: Robust tools with capabilities to monitor application performance and manage different environments, which can be essential for maintaining a high-quality product.
+   - Debugging and Deployment Tools: Advanced tools for monitoring and managing environments.

 ## Installation